Alan T. Busby: Academic career

 Busby's next stop was the Bordentown School in New Jersey, where he taught agriculture and science and ran the dairy farm from 1919 to 1921.
 He served as Professor of Animal Husbandry and livestock manager at Alcorn Agricultural and Mechanical College in Alcorn, Mississippi, from 1921 to 1943.
 In 1932, Busby took a one-year leave of absence from his position at Alcorn to earn a Master of Science degree from Cornell University.
-His master's thesis was entitled "A Study of Hereditary Influences on the Transmission of Butter-fat Test in Holstein-Friesian Cattle."
+His master's thesis was entitled "A Study of Hereditary Influences on the Transmission of Butter-fat Test in Holstein-Friesian Cattle".

 Moving on from Alcorn after more than twenty years of service there, Busby took a position as assistant professor of animal husbandry and dairying at Lincoln University in Jefferson City, Missouri.
 He worked at Lincoln from 1943 to 1966, when he retired.
 He took on additional responsibilities as counselor to student veterans between 1945 and 1969, continuing in this role even after his retirement.
 He was one of only three Lincoln faculty to appear on the membership roll of the American Association of University Professors in 1944.
 He earned a salary of US$4,680 in 1952 and $9,000 in 1966.

 Busby was elected president of the South Central Athletic Conference in 1933 and again in 1943.
 In 1950, he founded the Lincoln University Federal Credit Union and served as the organization's president and treasurer.
 In retirement, he became president of the Men's Garden Club of Jefferson City.

 Personal life

-Busby remarried after the death of his first wife.
-Busby and Jacquelin Solomon Cook, an elementary education teacher for 30 years, were married on June 28, 1974.
-Busby and Jacquelin remained married until his death in 1992.
-Busby died on June 10, 1992, at the age of 96.
-He was interred at the Hawthorn Memorial Cemetery in Jefferson City, alongside his first wife Edith Marie Oliver Busby (1894–1973).
-Edith Busby had been a schoolteacher in New Jersey, where the couple met and married.
+Busby's first wife was Edith Marie Oliver Busby (1894–1973), who was a schoolteacher in New Jersey, where the couple met and married.
+After her death, Busby remarried.
+He and Jacquelin Solomon Cook, an elementary education teacher for 30 years, were married on June 28, 1974.
+Busby and Jacquelin remained married until his death, on June 10, 1992, at the age of 96.
+He was interred at the Hawthorn Memorial Cemetery in Jefferson City, alongside his first wife Edith.
 Busby had no children.
 Alan Busby had one brother, George Clough Busby (born in 1897).
-Alan attended Worcester English High School from 1910 through June 1914.

 Honors

 Busby received the UConn Alumni Association's Distinguished Alumni Award in 1969.
-At age 95, Busby served as grand marshal of the 1990 homecoming parade at UConn.
+At the age of 95, Busby served as grand marshal of the 1990 homecoming parade at UConn.

 The Alan T. Busby Suites, formerly the Charter Oak Suites, a residence hall at the University of Connecticut's main campus in Storrs, was named in his honor in 2006.

 The Alan T. Busby Research Farm at Lincoln University, one of the largest certified organic research farms in the United States, was named in his honor.

+The Alan T. Busby Scholarship is awarded by Missouri Credit Union in his memory.